 Community organising was developed in the mid-twentieth century in the US.
 It involves campaigns to change institutional policies and practices to improve the living conditions for community members.
 Hackney Unites has put together a good HU-community-organising.
 National reformist community organising organisations doing good work include Citizens UK and Community Organisers.
 There will be many local groups and organisations using community organising methods all over the UK.

-Several community unions have formed in the last decade.
-Three focus on supporting their members with housing and community issues using radical radical direct action tactics; they are ACORN, London Renters Union and Living Rent in Scotland.
+Several community and tenant/renter unions have formed in the last decade.
+Three focus on supporting their members with housing and community issues using radical direct action tactics; they are ACORN, London Renters Union and Living Rent in Scotland.
 There is also Unite Community, which offers the ‘service union’ benefits to those not in full-time work, so part-time or unemployed and campaigns on workplace and community issues.
 There is also Housing Action Southwark and Lambeth and Sisters Uncut.
+See this article on critical support for renters unions.

 The community rights movement originated in the US, primarily driven by the Community and Environmental Defence Fund.
 They describe community rights work as including environmental rights, workers’ rights, rights of nature and democratic rights.
 Read a history of the community rights movement here.